 Sistan & Baluchestan in the southeast is the land of mud volcanoes, as there are 20 of them in this beautiful area.
 Pirgel, Tang, Bolbolok, Shoor Eein, and Chegerdan Lash are the most well-known mud domes of this province.

 Locals give some interesting names to this incredible phenomenon.
 They call it Gel Feshan (mud sprinkler), Napak (the earth's belly button) or Aab Baad (windy water).

 • Pirgel Mud Volcano

 Pirgel is a magnificent natural landscape in Khash city located in Sistan and Baluchistan province with unique features.
 It is the only mud dome of Iran that is not on the coastline.
 This 500-meter extent is the biggest mud volcano of Iran with more than ten craters and three mud cones.
 Although Pirgel is located between two volcanoes of Taftan & Bazman, the erupted mud from Pirgel is not hot.

 • Tang Mud Volcano

 Near Tang village in Sistan & Baluchestan, in Kahir Plain the most popular mud volcano of Iran is formed.
 The main active crater of this beautifully strange mud volcano throws up cold grey mud every 10 to 15 minutes.
-If the amount of erupted gas is considerable, a sound like shooting gun can be heard.
+If the amount of erupted gas is considerable, a sound like a shooting gun can be heard.
 An exciting, unique experience for sure!
 Tang mud dome is not active whole the year.
-Locals state it's the most active time comes by spring season each year.
-But even if Tang stays extinct, you should know there must be another mouth nearby to keep this playful creature of the ground show up.
+Locals state it's the most active time that comes by the spring season each year.
+But even if Tang stays extinct, you should know there must be another mouth nearby to keep this playful creature off the ground showing up.